microsoft/covid-vaccine-bot/policies.md

 | scheduling | [Schedule a Vaccination](https://vaccinesignup.mass.gov/) |

-## Massachusetts Active Phase (phase2step2)
+## Massachusetts Active Phase (phase_2_step_4)

-* Are you age 65+? (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-people-ages-65-and-older))
+* Are you age 60+?
-* Are you age 16+, and have two or more high-risk medical conditions? (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-individuals-with-certain-medical-conditions))
+* Are you age 16+ with at least 2 high-risk medical conditions?
+	* Phase 2 groups:
+Individuals 16 and older with two or more of certain medical conditions (defined below) are in Group 2 of Phase 2.
+This group is now eligible to receive the vaccine.
+Individuals 16 and older with one of these certain medical conditions will be eligible to receive the vaccine effective April 5, 2021.
+Phase 2 eligible conditions:
+Asthma (moderate-to-severe)
+Cancer
+Chronic kidney disease
+COPD (chronic obstructive pulmonary disease)
+Down Syndrome
+Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies Immunocompromised state (weakened immune system) from solid organ transplant* Obesity and severe obesity (body mass index [BMI] of 30 kg/m2 or higher) Calculate your BMI here: Adult BMI Calculator | CDC Pregnancy**
+Sickle cell disease
+Smoking
+Type 2 diabetes mellitus (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-individuals-with-certain-medical-conditions))
 * Are you a resident or staff of public or private low income and affordable senior housing? (see [here](https://www.mass.gov/doc/massachusetts-senior-affordable-housing-covid-19-vaccine-information/))
 * Are you a healthcare worker?
 	* All healthcare workers are eligible to receive the vaccine, including home-based healthcare workers.  (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-health-care-workers))